omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 if other players fold easily then the pot is essentially free money.
 The entire game of Poker is only possible because of the blinds.

-Sometimes Poker is also played with additional obligatory bets that all players have to post at the beginning of the game called ante.
+Sometimes Poker is also played with additional obligatory bets that _all_ players have to post at the beginning of the game called ante.
 This stimulates the game even further.

-Each player would prefer never having to post blinds or ante.
+Each player would prefer never having to post blinds or antes.
 Instead the player would prefer looking at their own pocket cards and then deciding to either fold or place a bet.
 However, this makes the game as a whole collapse and that is why the added incentive of blinds and antes is needed.